Sport & PE

 Play Leaders

-Twelve new play leaders from Year 5 have had a super introduction into leadership through taking part in the Play Leader training with Mrs. Galliers (our SGO) and Mrs. Fernee.
+Thirteen new play leaders from Year 5 have had a super introduction into leadership through taking part in the Play Leader training with Mrs. Galliers (our SGO) and Mr James.
 Having completed their training, these children can now organise small games and activities for our infant children.

 This is what the Play Leaders wrote following their training: